 Below is the core flow in which a user has a single failed payment and successfully pays back the transaction with the funds in their Coinbase account.

-Based on the redesigned web screens, I designed and prototyped the same flow for the mobile app.
+Based on the redesigned web screens, I designed and prototyped the flow for the mobile app.

 However, as there was not engineering bandwidth to build the full flow on the mobile app, I created a notification banner on the main Prices page that could be implemented in the interim.
 The CTA button would take users to a mobile web page to make the payment.

-I also designed 8 emails for web and mobile to notify users about returning the funds they owe, confirming payments, and the status of the clawback system.
+I also designed and partnered with a content strategist to write the copy for eight emails on web and mobile to notify users about returning the funds they owe, confirming payments, and the status of the clawback system.
 Below is the initial email that notifies users about their failed payment.